Why Do Bank Reconciliations?

 Closing a Period

-If you need to make changes to your reconciliation, you can go to the Bank Reconciliation screen and click the “Re-open this rec” button (shown below) for the most recent reconciliation to edit details of the reconciliation or transactions.
+If you need to make changes to your reconciliation, you can go to the “Reconciled” tab under the Bank Reconciliation screen, click the “Actions” button and select “Reopen Reconciliation.”

 Note: Re-opening a bank reconciliation will delete any bank reconciliations that are currently in progress for this account, since the change may impact the balances for these periods.

-That will re-open that period so that you can make changes.
-If you need to go farther back, repeat this process until all reconciliations are open, back to the period you need.
+Selecting “Reopen Reconciliation” will reopen that period so you can make changes.
+If you need to go further back, repeat this process until all reconciliations are open back to the period you need.

 Deleting a Bank Reconciliation

-If you need to re-open a bank reconciliation that is not the most recent period, you will need to delete all of the bank reconciliations that were completed since that date.
-This is because changing an earlier period may impact the overall account balance so these periods may no longer be accurate.
-It may be helpful to print out a Bank Reconciliation report for these period before opening up multiple Bank Reconciliations so you have a hard copy of the Checks/Payments and Deposits/Other Credits for your reference.
+If you need to reopen a bank reconciliation that is not the most recent period, you will need to delete all of the bank reconciliations that were completed since that date because changing an earlier period may impact the overall account balance so these periods may no longer be accurate.
+It may be helpful to print out a bank reconciliation report for these periods before opening up multiple bank reconciliations so you have a hard copy of the Checks/Payments and Deposits/Other Credits for your reference.